 Sadly, many people tend to think that a piece that claims to be dedicated by JK Rowling has a higher probability to be authentic because a forger wouldn't do that. . . they're a forger--yes, they would.
 Also, it is not uncommon for forgers to try and make overly nice/sentimental dedications to try and pull at the heartstrings of the buyer.
 While Rowling has some great dedications in books over the years, you still must scrutinize the dedicated books as much as the un-dedicated ones.

 *MOST* of these dedicated forgeries are from the same forger.
 This person has put out a BUNCH of junk into the marketplace via eBay and Abebooks and other mediums.
-You can tell this person's work b/c the dedications are vague, the J downstroke slopes to the left and letters are overall wonky by comparison to authentic signatures.
+You can tell this person's work b/c the dedications are vague, the J downstroke slopes to the right and letters are overall wonky by comparison to authentic signatures.
 While this forger looks to be improving, their work is still quite easy to spot.

 Found: Ebay.co.uk; UK Deluxe Azkaban